thommas88/homelab-nas/docs/project-report.md

 - Redundancy (able to survive a single disk failure without data loss).
 - Automatic photo backup from Android phone.
 - Media server (Jellyfin) for movies and TV shows on the living room TV.
 - Access to data from both physical PCs and VMs.
+- **Security/Backup requirement:** Data integrity checks (bitrot protection) and offsite backup considered essential for photos.

 ### Alternatives Considered
 - **ZFS directly in Proxmox** with a lightweight Linux container sharing via Samba/NFS.